How to choose broadband for a second home

 Although you can of course sign up for a big broadband and TV package with the likes of Virgin Media, BT or Sky, if you have a Smart TV or a streaming stick such as Chromecast or Roku, your best bet is to sign up for Netflix and any other streaming services you want (if you don’t already have them at home).

 You can sign up for a month and then cancel when you like.
-Unless you want to watch live TV, using streaming services removes the need to pay for a second TV licence.
+Unless you want to watch live TV, using streaming services removes the need to pay for a second TV licence, although if you want to watch BBC iPlayer you will still need a licence.

 Watching Netflix in your second home

 Netflix offers three subscription levels.
-The entry level allows for watching on one device, the premium level allows for four devices and throws in access to Ultra HD.
+The entry level allows for watching on one device, the standard level permits two devices and includes HD, and the premium level allows for four devices and throws in access to Ultra HD.
 If you are likely to be leaving someone in your main property who will be watching Netflix while you are away, or if you have a large second home where you are likely to be having people watching different things on Netflix at different times, you will need a subscription level that permits more than one device.

 Watching NOW TV in your second home